Skip to main content

 Wait for completion

-When flashing is complete, Gem Imager will display a success message.
+When the writing process is complete, Gem Imager displays a success message.

 6

-Power off and set the bootmode switch to eMMC
+Power off the board and set the bootmode switch to the eMMC position

-Power off the board completely, then set the bootmode switch to the eMMC position as shown below.
+Fully power off the board, then set the bootmode switch to the eMMC position as shown in the image below.

-You can monitor the boot process via UART serial connection.
+You can monitor the boot process via a serial port connection over UART.
 Default baudrate: 115200

-Apply power — the board will boot from the eMMC image.
+After applying power, the board will boot from the image on the eMMC.

-For more information on UART connection, see the Serial Port page.
+For more information about the UART connection, see the Serial Port page.

-This method is for Linux users working with SDK build outputs.
+This method is for developers working with the SDK build system.

-For more information about building images from source, refer to the SDK documentation.
+For more information about building an image from source, see the SDK documentation.

-First set the board to DFU mode via the bootmode switch as described in Section 1.1, then run the following commands in order.
-After a successful SDK build, the required files are in two directories:
+Put the board into DFU mode using the bootmode switch as described in 1.1.
+Switching to USB DFU Mode, then run the following commands in order.
+After a successful SDK build, the required files are located in two directories:

 FileLocation